-Presentations will be scheduled during show hours of the IPPE beginning on Tuesday, Jan.
-25, and continue through Thursday, Jan.
-27, 2022.
-Presentations with scientific data included to support hypothesis or conclusions are met more favorably by the review committee.
-Animal Feed Technology related topics will be assigned to the TECHTalks Theater in the Feed Ingredients, Feed Equipment, Animal Health, Genetics, Incubation, Live Production, and Egg Production and Processing related technology in the B-Hall.
-Meat and Poultry Processing and Packaging related technology will be in the C-Hall Theater.
+Presentations will be scheduled during IPPE show hours beginning Tuesday, January 24, and continuing through Thursday, January 26, 2023.
+Presentations including scientific data to support hypothesis or conclusions are given preference by the review committee.
+Animal Feed and Live and Egg Production Technology topics will be assigned to the two TECHTalks Theaters, one in both Feed and Production segments of B Hall.
+Topics will cover Feed Ingredients, Feed Equipment, Animal Health, Genetics, Incubation, Live Production, and Egg Production and Processing related technology.
+Meat and Poultry Processing, Robotics, and Packaging technology will be the topics highlighted in the C-Hall Theater.

 Session descriptions will be accepted in the following categories:

 Presentations should cover how new technology can be utilized in livestock and poultry production.
-Presentations can address the need for new system development in response to changing regulations concerning animal production.
+Presentations can address the need for new system development in response to changing regulations or consumer preferences concerning animal production.

 - Food Safety Interventions and Ingredients